SharinaS/Cloud-Engineering-Fundamentals/ecs.md

 ## Elastic Beanstalk vs ECS

-AWS Elastic Beanstalk can also be used to rapidly develop, test, and deploy Docker containers in conjunction with other components of your application infrastructure; however, using Amazon ECS directly provides more fine-grained control and access to a wider set of use cases.
+AWS Elastic Beanstalk can also be used to rapidly develop, test, and deploy Docker containers in conjunction with other components of your application infrastructure.

-## Regional

-Amazon ECS is a regional service that simplifies running application containers in a highly available manner across multiple Availability Zones within a Region.

-You can create Amazon ECS clusters within a new or existing VPC.
-After a cluster is up and running, you can define task definitions and services that specify which Docker container images to run across your clusters.
+However, using Amazon ECS directly provides more fine-grained control and access to a wider set of use cases.

 ## What are Containers